MicrosoftDocs/win32/desktop-src/IndexSrv/extensions-for-queries.md

 ---
 title: Extensions for Queries
-description: Extensions for Queries ms.assetid: 'e23da304-fefc-40f2-87bd-725056a5aa2c'
+description: Extensions for Queries ms.assetid: e23da304-fefc-40f2-87bd-725056a5aa2c
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Extensions for Queries

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 The following table summarizes the extensions to the SQL syntax for specifying queries to Indexing Service.